- US Online Poker

 Its location presents an additional advantage.
 DraftKings already has a solid foothold in the US.
 It operates in 12 states, giving it more reach than even its closest competitors.
 A Score Media takeover would offer DraftKings the edge in a hypothetical Canadian sports betting market.
 That’s a possibility which looks increasingly certain with each passing month.

-It’s unsurprising, then, that Canada is on DraftKings’ radar.
+It’s unsurprising, then, that Canada’s online gambling market is on DraftKings’ radar.
 At the company’s virtual Investors Day on March 9, the company offered a forecast that combined North American iGaming and sports betting markets could soon be worth upwards of $67 billion annually.
-DraftKings attributes $5 billion of that to the proposed Canadian market.
+DraftKings attributes $5 billion of that to the proposed Canadian market, which will soon include private sector online casinos in Ontario, as well as sports betting across Canada.

 Most industry analysts would consider that $67 billion figure to be highly optimistic.
 However, DraftKings cited positive legalization trends and 2020 industry data as the basis for its projection.
 If that prediction comes true and their market share holds, it would mean gross annual revenue of between $5 billion and $7.3 billion for the Boston-based operator.